 French secularism was until then a positive liberty that allowed anyone to worship freely.
-It now became a restrictive liberty by banning the manifestation of religious affiliation in some public places.
+To some, it has become a restrictive liberty, banning the manifestation of religious affiliation in some public places.
 This separation might look more like a way to promote the supremacy of the state over religions rather than to avoid any interference between state and religion.

 Today all presidential candidates defend French secularism, but in their own way.
 Nicolas Sarkozy, former president and candidate who was ousted by François Fillon during the centre and right primaries, portrayed France as “a country of churches, of cathedrals, monasteries and crosses, a Christian country in its culture and customs”.

 François Fillon’s project has been accused by former Prime Minister Manuel Valls to be a “catholic project”.
 Marine Le Pen describes France as a country with “Christian roots”.
 For some the call for secularism is a disguise for islamophobia.
 This idea grew especially after the issues arose by the controversial topic of burkini on the French beaches during the summer 2016.
 The debate has hit a nerve as Marine Le Pen is assured to make it to the second round, according to polls.

 So who is defending which “type” of secularism?

 Le Pen uses “laïcité” against Islam and opposes this religion to one she believes is legitimate: Catholicism.
 The far-right candidate wants to extend the 2004 law to the entire public space – so religious signs would not only be forbidden in primary schools and high schools (which are public services, different than public space), but also in universities, public hospitals, public transports, in the streets.
 She confirmed this during the first presidential debate on 21st of March.